redstreet/beancount_reds_importers/README.md

 3. If cusip info is missing, the importer will let you know.
 Add it to `fund_info.py`

 The code should be simple enough to understand.

-## Future work
-Investment, credit card, and banking institutions will be added.

 ## Contributions
 Test ofx files appreciated.